-The kernel Alphas 1) capture the key concepts involved in software engineering, 2) allow the progress and health of any software engineering endeavor to be tracked and assessed, and 3) provide the common ground for the definition of software engineering methods and practices.
+The kernel Alphas

+- 1. capture the key concepts involved in software engineering, - 2. allow the progress and health of any software engineering endeavor to be tracked and assessed, and - 3. provide the common ground for the definition of software engineering methods and practices.

 The Alphas each have a small set of pre-defined states that are used when assessing progress and health.
 Associated with each state is a set of pre-defined checklists.
 These states are not just one-way linear progressions.
 Each time you reassess a state, if you do not meet all the checklist items, you can go back to a previous state.
 You can also iterate through the states multiple times depending on your choice of practices.
 The Alphas should not be viewed as a physical partitioning of your endeavor or as just abstract work products.
 Rather they represent critical indicators of the things that are most important to monitor and progress.
 As an example, team members, while they are part of the Team Alpha, are also stakeholders, and therefore can also be part of the Stakeholders Alpha.
-The Alphas, their relationships and their areas of concern are shown in Figure 3.
+The Alphas, their relationships, and their areas of concern are shown in Figure 8.2.
 Note that the Alphas are agnostic to your chosen practices and method.
-For example, the team performs and plans work does not imply any specific order in that they perform and plan the work.
+For example, the relationship shown in Figure 8.2 that the "team performs and plans work" does not imply any specific order in which they perform and plan the work.

-Figure 6 - The Kernel Alphas
+Figure 8.2 - The Kernel Alphas

-In the customer area of concern the team needs to understand the stakeholders and the opportunity to be addressed:
+In the customer area of concern the team needs to understand the stakeholders and the opportunity to be addressed.